 - Flattening of organisation, increased workloads and expanding skill requirements

-The abundance of these external and internal forces in the business environment can destroy a company that does not have effective leadership with an eye towards the future.
+The abundance of these external and internal forces in the business environment can destroy a company that does not have effective leadership with an eye

 So what is leadership anyway?